 - a.
 Mechanical mowing or manual flat cutting of woody vegetation as required.
 Routine mowing within the cleared ROW is conducted on a cyclical basis, and is anticipated to occur just before start of construction. - b.
 If required, tree removals and/or trimming may be conducted along off ROW access routes.
 Tree removal and trimming is anticipated along two off ROW access routes described below.
 These off-ROW access routes contain portions of Crooked Pike Spur A, Crooked Pike Spur B, Halftrack Trail, Primary 156 snowmobile trail, and unnamed trails connecting into the ROW.
-It is anticipated approximately 62 trees will need to be removed from the first off ROW access route which consists of portions of an unnamed trail, Crooked Pike Spur A and Crooked Pike Spur B, and approximately 477 trees will need to be removed from the second off ROW access route which consists of portions of Halftrack Trail and Primary 156 in order to allow for safe construction vehicle and equipment access (see Figure 3).
+It is anticipated approximately 62 trees will need to be removed from the first off ROW access route which consists of portions of an unnamed trail, Crooked Pike Spur A and Crooked Pike Spur B, and approximately 477 trees will need to be removed form the second off ROW access route which consists of portions of an unnamed trail, Crooked Pike Spur A and Crooked Pike Spur B, and approximately 477 trees will need to be removed form the second off ROW access route which consists of portions of Halftrack Trail and Primary 156 in order to allow for safe construction vehicle and equipment access (see Figure 3).